udexon/5CSM/SMPG/README.md

 The original [post](https://groups.google.com/forum/#!topic/comp.lang.forth/cAZURahAnzg) appeared on comp.lang.forth newsgroup.

 The [following is the output](https://github.com/udexon/5CSM/blob/master/SMPG/o_blocks) of cparse.php (will be uploaded after clean-up), a C parser written in PHP.
 It uses one simple rule: look for '{' and '}' as start and end markers, output block label as B_startline_startcol_endline_endcol.
+Each line starts with the line number, followed by the column number of either '{' or '}'.
 The number following IN_IF is the nest level of the block.

 The input example is taken from https://github.com/supernovaremnant/bazel-android-opencl/blob/master/opencl-info/opencl-info.cc